 8 Top-Rated Campgrounds in Tofino, BC

-Wake in an old-growth forest beneath giant trees or along the shores of the Pacific Ocean with waves rolling in on the beach.
+Wake in an old-growth forest beneath giant trees or along the shores of the Pacific Ocean with the sound of waves rolling in on the enormous beaches.
 Camping in Tofino allows you to fully appreciate the natural beauty of the area and immerse yourself in the environment.

 The main attraction in the area and where many visitors look to camp is Pacific Rim National Park Reserve, but you can find camping from the town of Ucluelet in the south right up to the newly expanded offerings in Tofino to the north of the park.
-Campgrounds range from tent campsites along the ocean to RV resorts.
+In fact, many of these private campgrounds are far better options with more facilities and better locations than the two in the park.

-Some campgrounds have their own unique vibe, like those that cater largely to surfers, while others are more geared towards families.
-Below is a list of the best campgrounds in the Tofino area.
+Some campgrounds have their own unique vibe, like those that cater largely to surfers, while others are more geared toward families.
+Depending on the campground, you'll generally find a mix of RV sites, tent sites, and glamping options either in yurts, hard-sided structures, or permanent RVs.

 1. Surf Grove Campground